-The first step is to ask yourself and your employees ‘why do we need to make changes to our office space?’
+The first step on the office fit out checklist is to ask yourself and your employees ‘why do we need to make changes to our office space?’
 Here are a few questions which can help to really identify what your current office is lacking and will help in formulating goals and creating your new office design:

 Are we maximising use of valuable office space? – You may have more desks than you need, especially if some employees work remotely.
 This space could be repurposed to add value to your organisation.

 Does your current space allow for all the changes you require? - A specialist office fit out company can maximise the potential of your office however some design choices may not be feasible.
 In this case it may be worth considering an office relocation.

 Why isn’t the current space meeting our needs? – Is your drab, uninspiring office lowering staff morale and hampering your recruitment efforts?
 Is your culture threatening innovation and collaboration?
 Try to locate the weak link in your company which can then be addressed when setting goals.

 Are we likely to outgrow our current space? – In this scenario any fit out project could potentially be costly as substantial business growth could mean your company has to relocate elsewhere, jeopardising future ROI.

 The next step on your office fit out checklist is to properly define and understand your goals.
 Changing your corporate image, attracting higher quality job applicants, increasing retention, productivity and wellbeing are all possible with the right office fit out partner, however these terms alone are often vaguely defined, offering little way of measuring success.